cofide/connect-reference/README.md

 ## Federated trust zones with cofidectl

-Run this script to deploy two federated trust zones in Kind clusters using cofidectl.
+Run this script to deploy two federated trust zones in Kind clusters using cofidectl with Cofide SPIRE.
 Validates the deployment with federated ping-pong.

 ```sh